Computer and Database Connection FAQ

 Here are some technical/computer problems you may encounter when you attempt to connect to a database or other electronic resource.
 This FAQ does not cover how to search databases or otherwise use them; for that see the Research Methods page.

-How do I connect to BIBLOS, the library catalog?
+How do I connect to WorldCat, the library catalog?

-Click the BIBLOS tab in the upper menu of any page of the library website.
-If you can't find it, read this.
+Go to https://dts.on.worldcat.org/advancedsearch or click the WorldCat tab in the upper menu of any page of the library website.

 How do I connect to databases?

 What is my library ID number?
-My PIN?
+My password?

-If you are a DTS student, your library ID is your student ID and your default PIN is your last name.
-Extensive information covering ID and PIN problems is available here.
+If you are a DTS student, your library ID is your student ID, and you create your own password.
+See information about My Account (ID and password).

-My ID and PIN do not work when I try to login.
+My ID and password do not work when I try to login.
 What should I do?

-- In some circumstances, IDs and PINs are case sensitive.
+- IDs and passwords are case sensitive.
 Be sure your keyboard CAPS LOCK is not on.

 When attempting to connect to EBSCO databases I receive the following error message: "Cannot extract session SID.
 To begin a new session, please login again."